Traveling to Italy during Covid-19: What you need to know before you go - KION546

 In red zones (highest risk), all shops are closed other than grocery stores and pharmacies.
 People may only leave their homes only for work, health reasons or to go to a place of worship.

 The entire country was designated red and orange over the holiday period, turning yellow on January 7 for the first time since December 23.
-However, that was only for two days — going forwards, weekends will be orange countrywide until the rules are revisited on January 15.
-Outside weekends, regions will receive individual ratings — nothing has been confirmed but there is talk that the hard-hit regions of Lombardy and Veneto will be designated red zones from January 11.
+Now, regions are back to receiving individual ratings.
+Until January 16, the country will be yellow apart from Veneto, Lombardy, Emilia Romagna, Calabria and Sicily, which are orange.

+The rules from January 16 will be announced on January 15, but it is likely that 12 regions will turn orange: Emilia Romagna, Veneto, Lombardy, Marche, Friuli Venezia Giulia, Lazio, Liguria, Piemonte, Puglia, Umbria, and the autonomous provices of Bolzano and Trento.

+The government is also considering creating a “white zone” rating for regions with extremely low risk — where there are under 50 cases per 100,000 inhabitants.
+Currently, however, no region would qualify.

 The 10 p.m. curfew remains country-wide until further notice.